-Well, I’m happy to share that my time in Jordan was absolutely amazing.
+I went on a week-long trip to Jordan as a guest of the Jordan Tourism Board.
+I’m happy to share that my time in Jordan was absolutely amazing.
 It was everything I hoped it would be – I was able to try food I have never heard of, checked off two items from my travel bucket list, learned plenty about Bedouin culture and gained insights on Arabic culture firsthand from locals.

-The Dead Sea
+3. The Dead Sea

-Dana Nature Reserve
+4. Dana Nature Reserve

 We stayed overnight in the middle of nature in Rumana Camp in Dana Nature Reserve on the mountains.
 Both the nature reserve and the drive up there was absolutely beautiful.

 Petra has become the ultimate symbol of Jordan, and it’s really no surprise why – everything there was just so majestic.
 I checked off my second Jordan bucket list here, which is to see The Treasury.
 I recommend spending two days here because the place is massive and there are so much to see!

 A desert filled with sandstones that are taller than some of the skyscrapers in Singapore.
 Due to the extreme terrain that makes it look extraterrestrial, it was chosen to be the set for movies like The Martian.
 We stayed overnight at Wadi Rum in a Bedouin camp.

 I have an entire post dedicated to food in Jordan – read it here!